 I was laying down, on my back, on the blue mats on the floor at my physical therapist's office.
 I was in treatment for a trio of painful work-related injuries.
 The most excruciating of the three was a stabbing sensation in my upper right trapezius.
-As I lay there, my PT sat down next to me and suggested that I rest in savasana (corpse pose, star pose, final resting pose) daily as part of my rehab.
+As I lay there, my PT sat down next to me and suggested that I rest in savasana (aka corpse pose aka star pose aka final resting pose) daily as part of my rehab.

 I was shocked.
 I turned my head to look at him and then stared back at the ceiling.
 I felt a tight knot of emotion in my throat.
-In that moment I realized that I had abandoned my rest.
+I was going to cry because in that moment I realized that I had abandoned my rest.

 Stress and pain were running/ruining my life.
 I had returned from a two-month yoga teaching residency at a rustic yoga center and sustainable living project in Costa Rica to a 55-70hr a week job in the restaurant industry and managing the escalating needs of a parent with final stages of atypical Parkinson's disease and Lewy Body Dementia.